Sun Crafts Your Kids Will Like

 - And very small piece of a pipe cleaner

 On the shiny side of the CD place your translucent beads, making a design.
-(I made a snowflake.)
-Glue the beads on with tacking glue.
+(Such as a snowflake.)
+Glue the beads on with tacky glue.
 Make sure that you wipe up any excess glue on your CD before it dries.
 Let the CD dry overnight.

 The next day attach fishing line to the center of the CD.
 With the small piece of pipe cleaner twist into a circle.
 Tie the other end of the fishing line to the pipe cleaner.
 (I know, a snowflake is not very summery.
 I thought that this would be an easy design to do.
 Just like Christmas in July!)

 When the light hits the CD, it makes a rainbow which reminds us about God’s promises.
 (God promised Noah that there would never be another worldwide flood.
 He used a rainbow to remind us of the promise.)